All you need to know about a marquee wedding

-To plan your own wedding is a big job, but to plan your own marquee or outdoor wedding adds another level of complexity.
+To plan your own wedding is a big job, but to plan your own marquee wedding adds another level of complexity.

-Not only do you need to figure out the best position of your marquee and related logistics, but also source the right wedding suppliers, design and decorate inside and outside, and feed everyone in the middle of nowhere!
+Not only do you need to figure out the best position of your marquee and related logistics, but also source the right marquee tent, wedding suppliers, design and decorate inside and outside, and feed everyone usually in the middle of nowhere!

 Where do you even start?
-Luckily, we are a wedding planner based in the beautiful Cotswolds and plan a few outdoor weddings every year.
+Luckily, we are wedding planners based in the beautiful Cotswolds and plan a few tent weddings every year.
 So we can offer a tip or two to follow:

-We can look at rough numbers to start with, as, we will need to know what size of a marquee or a tipi to order, and the size of land we will need.
+We can look at rough numbers to start with, as, we will need to know what size of a marquee or a structure to order, and the size of land we will need.

 50 – 100